bamlab/generator-rn-toolbox/README.md

 *As of now, the way those generators are configured is heavily opinionated and based on our own company needs.*

 ## Features

+In an existing React Native project, our generator contains sub-generators that will help you with:

 - [Eslint setup](generators/eslint/README.md)
 - [Base project setup](generators/base/README.md)
 - [Jest setup](generators/jest/README.md)